Online business advertising, also known as Internet advertising, is one of the most important aspects of marketing businesses online.

 our actions are recorded and associated (cookies and pixels) to the software and applications we use on the Web, as labels that “declare” to other specialized software what our user profile is (where we live, who and which places we frequent, habits, tastes, spending capacity, etc.).

-Demographic and behavioral data about us become information used to serve us targeted advertisements:
+Demographic and behavioural data about us become information used to serve us targeted advertisements:

 - the right ad: in terms of content and proposal;

 - in the right digital channel: in terms of consistency and relevance with the proposed content;